locnnil/workshop/docs/explanation/interfaces/index.rst

 Here's how it works from the outside:

+- The :samp:`connections` section of the workshop definition can be used to link plugs to slots within a workshop.

 - The :command:`workshop connect` command establishes a connection between a workshop and a system interface, allowing the workshop to securely access system resources.